woutc/memov/README.md

 are moved/renamed.

-**This script is VERY heavily based on https://github.com/dralthiace/sort-shows.pl** All credits to him for the inital idea and making it work in perl.
+**This script is VERY heavily based on https://github.com/dralthiace/sort-shows.pl** All credits to him for the initial idea and making it work in perl.

 Details
 -------